Camino Tips for Inexperienced Walkers: How to Enjoy Every Step

 On my Camino journey, especially during the first day in the Pyrenees, I wasn’t prepared at all, and along the way, I established some goals for myself.
 For example, “Ok, you go up to this turn, and then you stop for a few seconds to take your breath and have some water or snack”.
 As I also love photography, I took the opportunity to stop and take some photos and videos in order to rest (don’t say it to my fellow companions).

-Take The Right Clothes And Shoes
+Wear the Right Clothes and Shoes

 group-trip-on-the-camino-de-santiago-camino-frances-from-st-jean-pied-de-port